novix-sa/Pyplan/docs/Quick Start.md

     result = pd.Index(["Itemm 1","Item 2","Item 3"])

-Indexes are important to be explicitly defined as this for two reasons:
+Indexes are important to be explicitly defined for two reasons:
-First, it helps homogenize Dimensions domain.
+First, it helps **homogenize Dimensions domain**.
 That is important to guarantee that when you operate with DataArrays that share dimensions, they share the same domain, so that the result domain is the same of the variables.
 If that is not the case and you have a definition like this
-![enter image description here](http://img.pyplan.org/Quick_start_node_domain.png) You can see in the console output, that the sum of node1_ and node2_ is only computed for the intersection of Index domain  "MyTimeof the correspondent variables.
+![enter image description here](http://img.pyplan.org/Quick_start_node_domain.png) You can see in the console output, that the sum of node1_ and node2_ is only computed for the intersection of Index domain  "MyTime" of the correspondent variables.

 For example if you have an